⏳ Introductory price ends September 8 — $30 now, $40 after. Lock it in today.

 Who each is for

 Minecraft is a great fit for older kids and families who want the full, open sandbox and are comfortable managing multiplayer and content settings.
-PixelVoxel is for parents of under-9s who want the creative building joy with none of the supervision overhead — and who'd like to sit down and build with their child rather than worry from the next room.
+PixelVoxel is for parents of under-9s who want the creative building joy with none of the supervision overhead — and who'd like to sit down and build with their kids (up to four of you in one world) rather than worry from the next room.
+Still family-only: the only people who can ever join are you and your own kids — no strangers, no public servers, no chat with anyone outside your family.

 The learning twist Minecraft doesn't have